-But the gorgeous and almost shockingly moving “My Octopus Teacher” does just, something that sets it so far above its genre that it might very well be the Oscar favorite for Best Documentary, judging from its many other awards.
+But the gorgeous and almost shockingly moving “My Octopus Teacher” does just that, something that sets it so far above its genre that it might very well be the Oscar favorite for Best Documentary, judging from its many other awards.

 South African cinematographer Craig Foster narrates the film and describes the burnout he was going through prior to taking his camera into the waters off the western Cape of Storms in his homeland.
 His prior work was almost entirely in the bush among the hunting cultures of Africa, and like all such films, required years of commitment and embedding and labor.

 But snorkeling off the coast in “some of the wildest, most scary places to swim on the planet” gave him hints of that hunter’s cunning in the small, wonderfully-camouflaged octopus — the tracking, tricks, disguises and tactics it uses to hunt prey or avoid the “pyjama sharks” that are its primary predator.
 And as there’s precious little research of octopi in the wild, he set out to film an octopus “every day” for months on end and see what he’d learn.

 He sees it as “a liquid animal,” and marvels at its ability to pick up shells and cover itself in them — dozens at times — to hide from prey or predators.
 It’s “an animal that has spent millions of years learning how to be impossible to find.”

 And as “she” gets familiar with his non-threatening presence, they make a connection.
 Even recent decades of news accounts of octopi showing off their smarts in the world’s big aquariums didn’t prepare him, or us, for that.

 “A mollusk shouldn’t be this intelligent.”